reinhal/JusKidin/README.md

 ## Vision

 JusKidin is an web application that serves as an all-in-one tool that supports different aspects of parenting.
-It will provide child developmental information and resources.
-It will provide an interface to track growth and developmental milestones.
+It links the user to child developmental information and resources.
+It will include an interface to track growth and developmental milestones.
 The drawers will house multi-media files to organize the child's school work, art projects, sporting events, and other family/life events.

-Please read the Planned Development section to learn more.
+Please read the [Planned Development](#planned-development) section to learn more.

 ## Features